 - shared writing

 - guided writing

-- · independent writing
+- independent writing

 - writing different text types and narrative styles

 - writing in different curriculum areas

 - handwriting practice

 - collaborative writing

 - writing related to own experiences and enjoyment

 - writing from a variety of stimuli

 - planning, drafting, editing and presenting

-In order to support and develop children of all ages and abilities into confident and independent writers we have chosen to adopt key aspects of the Talk 4 Writing project, developed by Pie Corbett.
+In order to support and develop children of all ages and abilities into confident and independent writers we plan for a wide range of writing opportunities across the school year.
+This may include elements of the Talk 4 Writing project, developed by Pie Corbett.
 Through this style of teaching the children become fully immersed in a text, which they learn and retell in different ways, before moving on to using the model text to support their own writing.
 It incorporates all elements of the English curriculum in a practical, engaging and memorable way, developing visual, auditory and kinaesthetic learning skills.

-We do however ensure there are frequent opportunities for pupils to write independently, away from the point of teaching, without scaffolded support.
+We ensure there are frequent opportunities for pupils to write independently, away from the point of teaching, without scaffolded support across the curriculum.